 The fundamental role of bile acids is to aid in the digestion and absorption of fats and fat-soluble vitamins in the small intestine.
 For more information on intestinal digestion and absorption in humans, please click here [external link].
 In doing so, bile acids have five physiological functions within the body:

 - Stimulation of biliary phospholipid secretion

 - Negative feedback regulation of bile acid and cholesterol biosynthesis

 What is the bile acids assay used for?

 Fasting serum bile acids can be used in the diagnosis and prognosis of liver disease.
-Levels rise in many liver diseases, for example hepatitis and liver sclerosis.
+Levels rise in many liver diseases, for example hepatitis and liver cirrhosis.
 Abnormal levels in fasting patients or immediately after a meal can be used to detect liver disease and damage, impaired liver function, intestinal dysfunction and perhaps a gall bladder blockage.
 Their measurement may detect some forms of liver disease earlier than standard liver tests because bile acids levels correspond to liver function, rather than liver damage.
 In veterinary medicine, bile acid measurement is considered to be a superior indicator of liver disease.